KatherineMichel/portfolio/doc/2024-recap.md

 ### CFP Connect and Mo

-October CFP Connect served as a forum to get to know new Head of CFP Mo El-Gammal.
+October CFP Connect served as a forum to get to know new Head of CFP Mo El-Gammal who brings extensive experience from Amazon and Microsoft.
 It was exciting to see an initiative I started become a platform this powerful.

 ![](2024-recap-images/mo.jpg)
 A few of us stragglers enjoyed a photo with Mo after the event